-The proposed changes were discussed at a focus group on November 12, 2025.
+The proposed changes were discussed with a focus group on November 12, 2025 and on December 19th.
 The focus group was comprised of planners from Blaine, Hugo, Victoria, Andover, Norwood Young-America, Elko New Market, Woodbury, Rosemount, Medina, Plymouth, and Corcoran.
 The group asked several clarifying questions regarding how expansion requests would be evaluated but generally were comfortable with the proposed process.